ElisaLegnani/PhotorealisticRendering/docs/mainpage.md

 ## Contributing

  🚧 Any contributions are welcome, to enhance this documentation or the code itself!
-References are on out <a href="https://github.com/ElisaLegnani/PhotorealisticRendering">GitHub repository</a>.
+References are on our <a href="https://github.com/ElisaLegnani/PhotorealisticRendering">GitHub repository</a>.

  ## License